 A failsafe system ensures the safety of human populations and key infrastructure in the event of an in-flight accident.

 One common failsafe system is the parachute option.
 This is where an on-board computer diagnoses a problem and deploys a parachute.
 A drone that has lost all control can be a flying weapon as it descends to earth.

 Other failsafe options include an onboard sensor system that can restore equilibrium when one or more rotors are lost.
 This is achieved by inducing yaw forces to stabilize the average force of the remaining propellers.

 3) Detect and Avoid

 BVLOS flights use GPS tracking to map out obstacle-free routes.
-If an unknown obstacle enters its path, or if a moving object like aircraft or wildlife move into its path, situational awareness could avert a disaster.
+If an unknown obstacle enters its path, or if a moving object like aircraft or wildlife moves into its path, situational awareness could avert a disaster.

 Current commercial solutions include a bumper solution which uses sensors to scan a distance of about 10-40m around the aircraft.
-The solution is not suited for commercial operations, as they often fly at faster speeds over much large ranges.
+The solution is not suited for commercial operations, as they often fly at faster speeds over many large ranges.